Qiskit/qiskit.org/ARCHITECTURE.md

 The **style section** is written in SCSS.

-Here is an example of a component called `GreetigMessage.vue`:
+Here is an example of a component called `GreetingMessage.vue`:

 ```vue
 <template>